 The intent of the master plan is to guide a community-supported neighbourhood park.
 The design should be functional, aesthetically pleasing, and create a sense of place.
 That is to:

 - Provide a safe and accessible environment for a diversity of neighbourhood residents meeting the standards of Crime Prevention Through Environmental

 - Design, Accessibility for Ontarians with Disability Act and the City of Guelph Facility Accessibility Design Manual.

 - Provide diverse opportunities for residents of all ages and abilities to gather for passive and active recreation

 - Make the park a destination and trailhead to the Eastview trail network to encourage active lifestyles for all ages

-- Create a design that that is financially feasible and operationally sustainable
+- Create a design that is financially feasible and operationally sustainable

 - A shade pavilion that services both a viewing area and the play area

-- A variety of seating including accessible benches, a seating wall, and armor stone seating
+- A variety of seating including accessible benches, a seating wall, and armour stone seating

 - A rain garden featuring a mix of grasses, perennials, and shrubs that collects stormwater runoff and provides habitat for wildlife